 In Nov 2017 I decided to change the home page layout, so all pages and pieces now appear in the main part of the website, leaving the home page free to highlight any events, news or topics as they come along.

-The main section of the site is the one on 'unsung' films; those films which few may have heard of, but which deserve a wider audience, such as Girl with Green Eyes (see poster above) starring Rita Tushingham and Peter Finch, which was added on 28 August 2018.
+The main section of the site is the one on 'unsung' films; those films which few may have heard of, but which deserve a wider audience, such as Term of Trial (see poster above) starring Laurence Olivier, Simone Signoret and Sarah Miles, the last film to be added at the time of writing (Dec 2023).
 To date there are pages on 42 such films, all released in the 1960s apart from The Rise and Rise of Michael Rimmer, which just sliipped over into the next decade, and Slade in Flame, which just didn't fit into any other category but was a film I just wanted to write about, so in it went.
 See above for the latest additions to these pages, or just click on the 'Unsung Films' link at the top of the page, and all the films featured are down the left hand side, just click on a film.

 I've got some pages on stars of 60s films, principally on Rita Tushingham, Oliver Reed, Tom Courtenay, Peter Sellers and Norman Wisdom, but there are many, many others that I would love to write about.
 At the moment I have come to realise that Michael Crawford, who I know, like many of my age, from TV's 'Some Mothers Do 'Ave 'Em', was in some pretty key films of the decade, so I may do a page on him in the not too distant future, but there are two or three actresses that might jump the queue, particularly Ann Lynn, Sylvia Syms and Julia Foster (above).
 I never had the courage to ask her for an interview, but I still delude myself that I might one day.
 I also still hope to see her appearing at one of the Renown Talking Pictures festival days, here's hoping.